Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

 - the reason why they should disregard the return

-- whether you’ve used the SDLT5 certificate to register the transaction with the Land Registry
+- whether you’ve used the SDLT5 certificate to register the transaction with HM Land Registry

-If you’ve filed an unnecessary or duplicate return and incurred a penalty charge that you want to dispute,you should appeal in writing.
-This must be within 14 days of the date on the penalty notice.
+If you’ve filed an unnecessary or duplicate return and incurred a penalty charge that you want to dispute, you should appeal in writing.
+This must be within 30 days of the date on the penalty notice.

 Mistakes on your SDLT return that are more than 12 months old

-HMRC Stamp Taxes can amend a buyer’s name, but cannot make any amendments that change either the underlying identity of any buyer or the property details.
+HMRC Stamp Taxes can make minor corrections to a buyer’s name, but cannot make any amendments that change either the:

 You cannot correct other mistakes on your SDLT return more than 12 months after the filing deadline.
 You may still be able to claim a refund if the mistake means you’ve paid too much SDLT.